awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

    ```
    NAME                    VERSION                      STATUS  ISSUES  IAMROLE UPDATE AVAILABLE
-   aws-ebs-csi-driver      v1.4.0-eksbuild.preview      ACTIVE  0               v1.5.1-eksbuild.1
+   aws-ebs-csi-driver      v1.11.2-eksbuild.1      ACTIVE  0               v1.11.4-eksbuild.1
    ```

 1. Update the add\-on to the version returned under `UPDATE AVAILABLE` in the output of the previous step\.

    ```
-   eksctl update addon \
+   eksctl update addon --name aws-ebs-csi-driver --version v1.11.4-eksbuild.1 --cluster my-cluster --force
-     --name aws-ebs-csi-driver \
-     --version v1.5.1-eksbuild.1 \
-     --cluster my-cluster \
-     --force
    ```

-   If you remove the `--force` option and there's a conflict with your existing settings, the command fails\.
-You can use the resulting error message to troubleshoot the conflict\.
-Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
-This is because those settings are overwritten with this option\.
-For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+   If you remove the **\-\-*force*** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about other options for this setting, see [Addons](https://eksctl.io/usage/addons/) in the `eksctl` documentation\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------
 #### [ AWS Management Console ]